kirbs-btw/b25-model/README.md

 Started training the new model with very little hope to get better results.
 Training will take abt 2 Days with the Optimized algorithm.

 Model Training crashed after on day will need to revisisit things like datacleaning and find a new approche on traingni the model.
 Glove did not have good stats to start with...

+Could also implement Precision@K for a testing metric

+Talk about what randomguessing would be the number to set a persepctive for the results